Githbhatia/SpectrumMatching/README.md

 * Analysis functions for generating standard and rotated (RotDnn) spectra.
 * Baseline correction routines for processed time histories.

-Streamlit app at the following location: https://3n9ky89qr77jdaacdpdqzq.streamlit.app/
+You can use the Streamlit app at the following location: https://3n9ky89qr77jdaacdpdqzq.streamlit.app/